Vacuum tube battery: Categories

 The "C" battery is used to provide bias to the control grid.
 Until the early 1930s this was common practice in valve (tube) radio sets but was largely superseded by grid leak resistors or voltage divider biasing.
 Because the tube grids draw no current, the "C" battery provides the bias voltage with no current draw.
 The battery's life in the radio is essentially its shelf life.
 In more recent times, they were popular in schools and colleges as a convenient variable voltage source in science classes.
 Eveready was still manufacturing them in the 1970s.
 The most popular battery is the 9-volt type with taps every 1 1/2 volts that accept banana plugs.
 A rare form of "C" battery is the bias cell, a button-size miniature battery designed to deliver a constant voltage with no current drain.
 These were briefly popular between 1936 and 1945 as the bias cell was less costly than a resistor/capacitor bias network.
 In Britain and in some other countries, the "C" battery is known as the "GB" (grid bias) battery.

 Obsolescence

 Until the mid- to late-1920s all radios, except crystal sets, used batteries.
-They were cumbersome, needed frequent recharging, and leaked battery acid, reducing the wife approval factor in the home.
+They were cumbersome, needed frequent recharging, and leaked battery acid.
 Philco and other companies sold popular battery eliminators that plugged into light sockets.
 After RCA announced its AC tube in late 1927 the industry quickly designed batteryless radios using household power, obsoleting vacuum tube batteries and battery eliminators in the home.